core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}) and the OSCORE group supports the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the server and each client in the OSCORE group can also independently compute the protected phantom observation request.

 In such a case, the unprotected version of the phantom observation request can be made available to the clients as a smaller, plain CoAP message.
 As above, this can be pre-configured on the clients, or they can obtain it through dedicated means (see {{appendix-different-sources}}).
-In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{Section 3 of I-D.ietf-core-cacheable-oscore}}, thus all computing the same protected deterministic request.
+In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{Section 3 of I-D.ietf-core-cacheable-oscore}}, thus all computing the same protected Deterministic Request.
 The latter is used as the actual phantom observation request that the protected multicast notifications will match under the group observation in question.

-When receiving the deterministic request, the server can clearly understand what is happening.
+When receiving the Deterministic Request, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This relies on a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

-If the server recognizes the received deterministic request as one of its self-generated deterministic phantom requests, then the server does not perform any Group OSCORE processing on it.
+If the server recognizes the received Deterministic Request as one of its self-generated deterministic phantom requests, then the server does not perform any Group OSCORE processing on it.
 This opens for replying with an unprotected response, although not indicating any OSCORE-related error.
 In particular, the server MUST reply with an informative response that MUST NOT be protected.

-Note that the phantom registration request is, in terms of transport-independent information, identical to the same deterministic request possibly sent by each client.
+Note that the phantom registration request is, in terms of transport-independent information, identical to the same Deterministic Request possibly sent by each client.
 Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
-If a client receives an informative response that includes the 'ph_req' parameter and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.
+If a client receives an informative response that includes the 'ph_req' parameter and this specifies transport-independent information different from the one of the sent Deterministic Request, then the client considers the informative response malformed.

-When using a deterministic request as a phantom observation request, the observer counter at the server (see {{sec-server-side}}) is not reliably incremented when new clients start participating in the group observation.
+When using a Deterministic Request as a phantom observation request, the observer counter at the server (see {{sec-server-side}}) is not reliably incremented when new clients start participating in the group observation.

-That is, the clients can simply set up the right multicast address and port number, and then start listening to multicast notifications bound to the deterministic request.
+That is, the clients can simply set up the right multicast address and port number, and then start listening to multicast notifications bound to the Deterministic Request.
 Hence, the observer counter at the server is not incremented as new clients start listening to multicast notifications.

-Furthermore, the security identity associated with the sender of any deterministic request in the OSCORE group is exactly the same one, i.e., the pair (SID, OSCORE ID Context), where SID is the OSCORE Sender ID of the Deterministic Client in the OSCORE group, which all the clients in the group rely on to produce deterministic requests.
+Furthermore, the security identity associated with the sender of any Deterministic Request in the OSCORE group is exactly the same one, i.e., the pair (SID, OSCORE ID Context), where SID is the OSCORE Sender ID of the Deterministic Client in the OSCORE group, which all the clients in the group rely on to produce Deterministic Requests.

 If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.

 * 'alg', as per {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.ietf-core-cacheable-oscore}}.
-These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.ietf-core-cacheable-oscore}}).
+These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute Deterministic Requests (see {{Section 3.4.1 of I-D.ietf-core-cacheable-oscore}}).

 Note that, like in {{self-managed-oscore-group}}, no information is provided as related to the Pairwise Key Agreement Algorithm and its parameters.
 In fact, the clients and the server will not need to compute a cofactor Diffie-Hellman shared secret in this OSCORE group.
 It follows that:

 * In the Common Context of the Group OSCORE Security Context, the parameter Pairwise Key Agreement Algorithm is not set (see {{Section 2.1.10 of I-D.ietf-core-oscore-groupcomm}}).

-* Consistently, when building the two OSCORE external_aad structures to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the element 'alg_pairwise_key_agreement' within the 'algorithms' arrays is set to the CBOR simple value `null` (0xf6).
+* Aligned with the previous point, when building the two OSCORE external_aad structures to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the element 'alg_pairwise_key_agreement' within the 'algorithms' arrays is set to the CBOR simple value `null` (0xf6).

-If a deterministic request is used as a phantom observation request for a group observation, the server does not assist clients that are interested in taking part in the group observation but do not support deterministic requests.
+If a Deterministic Request is used as a phantom observation request for a group observation, the server does not assist clients that are interested in taking part in the group observation but do not support Deterministic Requests.
 This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.

-Therefore, the following holds when a group observation for a target resource relies on a deterministic request as a phantom observation request.
+Therefore, the following holds when a group observation for a target resource relies on a Deterministic Request as a phantom observation request.

-* Every client interested to take part in such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).
+* Every client that is interested to take part in such a group observation: has to support Deterministic Requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

-* The server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.
+* The server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support Deterministic Requests.

-* If the server receives an observation request for the target resource that differs from the specific deterministic request associated with the group observation for that target resource, then the server replies as usual with an informative response, including: the transport-specific information, the phantom request (i.e., the expected deterministic request), and (optionally) the latest notification.
+* If the server receives an observation request for the target resource that differs from the specific Deterministic Request associated with the group observation for that target resource, then the server replies as usual with an informative response, including: the transport-specific information, the phantom request (i.e., the expected Deterministic Request), and (optionally) the latest notification.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}